noah-sec/project-descriptions/stig7.md

 <h3><b>Business Impact:</b></h3>

 <p>
 "Windows PowerShell 5.0 added advanced logging features which can provide additional detail when malware has been run on a system.
-Disabling the Windows PowerShell 2.0 mitigates against a downgrade attack that evades the Windows PowerShell 5.0 script block logging feature. " - STIG ID: WN10-00-000155
+Disabling the Windows PowerShell 2.0 mitigates against a downgrade attack that evades the Windows PowerShell 5.0 script block logging feature." - STIG ID: WN10-00-000155
 </p><br>